 Standard Production time for standard recording services (recital performances, ensemble concerts, and basic sessions as listed above) is 3-4 weeks.
 Please do not expect to receive a disc at the end of the concert or recording session.
 This is to ensure both the quality of the recording and to keep pace with our busy production schedule of more than 250 projects per academic year.

-Private session recordings, when completed, can only be delivered via physical media or the Internet after payment has been made.
+Private session recordings, when completed, can only be delivered via physical media or online after payment has been made.

 At the close of a project, an invoice will be generated by the recording engineer, who will review the charges with the client.
 The invoice should then be taken to Mrs. Debra Tommey, who receives payments on behalf of the Schwob School.
 CD copies, digital copies, or other materials can be picked up after payment has been received.

 Please note we will not provide next-day service for recordings.
 If you have a deadline, please plan ahead of time.
 It is nearly impossible to provide a 24-hour turnaround after a session.